How are you going to evaluate what you find?

 If it is a major city, event, etc. that you are researching, we may have a published encyclopedia entry on it (though in English).
 See the tab Background Info for suggestions.

-NewsGuard thoroughly evaluates over 6,000 online news sites, including major German newspapers and mass media.
+NewsGuard thoroughly evaluates over 8,000 online news sites, including major German ones.
 Use Microsoft Edge browser and download the extension for free.
-(Otherwise it's a subscription service, $2.95/month.)
+(Otherwise it's a subscription service, $4.95/month.)
+Use it on laptops.
+(NewsGuard claims it will work on the app version on mobile devices, but it isn't in the settings for Apple iOS.)